 - Hingmy If you want to buy new tools start your research here.

-- The ReStore* One of our favorite haunts for interesting bits of hardware, metal, lighting, old house parts, and wood with character/history.
+- The ReStore* One of our favorite haunts for interesting bits of hardware, metal, lighting, old house parts, and wood with character/history is CLOSING at the end of May 2014.
+Their Bellingham ReStore will still be around, but we’ll miss them in Seattle.

 - Second Use* You’ll find the same kinds of things here as at ReStore, but they sometimes carry overstock of new materials or seconds.
 They usually have great tile and some new wood flooring.